Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Similar to input erasure, a major problem with feature representation erasure lies in unrealistic representations.
+Taking a step back, even with perfect erasure techniques, a higher-level problem with the feature representation erasure methodology lies in unrealistic representations, similar to OOD inputs in the case of input erasure.
 For instance, since syntax is such a fundamental component of language, what does it mean if an LM \textit{is entirely ignorant of syntax}?
 Is it still an LM at all?

-To address this issue, \textbf{perturbation}-based methods targeting feature representations are proposed. \citet{ravfogel_counterfactual_2021} introduce AlterRep, an algorithm to manipulate the target feature value in model representations.
-Specifically, they investigate the task of subject-verb agreement prediction.
-For example, given the sentence